jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Why would they?
 To keep their positions and prestige, they're following the old maxim, the one with the money has the control, and the one who needs it stays under control.

 And crucially, holding onto this power isn't actually their fault.
-We'll see later in this book, the massive management of today's world is a holdover from the Industrial Age.
+We'll see later in this book, the massive management of today's world is simply a holdover from the Industrial Age.
+Good managers don't exactly like having several colleagues to deal with either.

 We're all simply waiting to evolve a new work culture.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're watching CNN, checking mailboxes for unemployment checks, and wondering how we'll earn a living while an killer disease searches the globe for human hosts.
+But, we're watching CNN, checking mailboxes for unemployment checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.

 Being so powerless is needless bullshit, to say the least.